jimniels/blog/src/client/posts/2013-08-12-putting-the-user-first.md

 ---
-title: "Once Again, It’s About Putting the User First"
 tags: thoughts
 redirect_from: /posts/putting-the-user-first/
 ---

+# Once Again, It’s About Putting the User First

 Drew Crawford recently wrote a lengthy, in-depth article titled “[Why mobile web apps are slow](http://sealedabstract.com/rants/why-mobile-web-apps-are-slow/)”.
 A lot of it was over my head; nevertheless, I enjoyed his exhaustive, heavily-cited exposition on managed languages and their performance (especially on mobile) vs. compiled languages.